digitalctrlv/digitalctrlv/README.md

 ## Here is some information about my education, skills and interests ☕

 ![Screenshot](screenshot-3107v2.png)
+_This is a screenshot of a tiny HTML page I created using elements from a github library (https://github.com/jdan/98.css) and my custom css.
+It's supposed to represent a computer screen running on Windows 98 because I like that aesthetic, but you'll  is the most recent update of 31-07_

 <!--
 **digitalctrlv/digitalctrlv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.